hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `tags` - (Optional) The list of instance tags applied to all nodes.
 Tags are used to identify valid sources or targets for network firewalls.

+* `preemptible` - (Optional) A boolean that represents whether or not the underlying node VMs are preemptible.
+See the [official documentation](https://cloud.google.com/container-engine/docs/preemptible-vm) for more information.
+Defaults to false.

 **Addons Config** supports the following addons:

 * `http_load_balancing` - (Optional) The status of the HTTP Load Balancing